MikeyBurkman/eggnog/README.md

 // context.loadModule('server/index') will find the "server/index" module in the
 //  'src' directory, load it and any transitive dependencies, and then execute its
 //  function, automatically supplying its transitive dependencies as the arguments.
-// It returns whatever the main module returned. var app = context.loadModule('server/index');
+// It returns whatever the 'server/index' module returned after it loaded. var app = context.loadModule('server/index');
 ```